min69u/Reforestation/README.md

-## Why do valley girls hang out in odd numbered groups?
-Because they can't even.
+## Why does Waldo only wear stripes?
+Because he doesn't want to be spotted.